Merkoba/Meltdown/commands.md

 Close empty tabs

+Use 'force' to force

 ---

 ### closeleft

 Close tabs to the left

+Use 'force' to force

 ---

 ### closeright

 Close tabs to the right

+Use 'force' to force

 ---